deba19/TTT-ApplicationNote/README.md

     7. package-lock.json

 ### Project deployment on AWS
 This project is deployed on AWS.
-I have pulled a node image from Dockerhub, then created a dockerhub using that.
-Dockerfile that is used there, is present in the project folder.
-A Docker container is always running on AWS EC2 instance.
+I have pulled a "node" image from Dockerhub.
+To make an application image, I have created a Dokcerfile that is present in the project folder.
+Then, I have created and image and ran the image on EC2 instance.

 ### Basic implementation idea of the the project